 Does your idea fill a legitimate need?
 How is the industry currently addressing the problem?
 Is this a long-term problem that needs a solution or will the matter resolve itself by the time we develop a solution?

 If the idea is not viable, these questions can save you a lot of time, energy, and money.
 For example, if there’s no real need for a product, who’s going to buy it?
 Likewise, if an existing solution exists, how is yours better?
-This could be a significant selling point for your business, so take the time to ask these hard questions.Get Started
+This could be a significant selling point for your business, so take the time to ask these hard questions.Discover our free exclusive tips

 We offer optional legal services to help keep your idea safe.
 If an idea is viable, we’ll dig deeper by conducting thorough patent and trademark searches to be sure you can legally pursue it.